Piplo Productions is a family-run endeavor, our small contribution to make the world a little better.

 As a boy, Erich was always interested in cartoons and character design.
 In his professional career, as a digital artist and technical director at Industrial Light and Magic, he has created visual effects for movies like Rango, Harry Potter, The Avengers and Star Wars and many others.

 Raiden's goals include using technology to address problems caused by climate change, but he is happily lending his growing technical knowledge to Piplo Productions.
+During the COVID-19 pandemic, he supported the translation of Fighting the Big Virus: Trinka, Sam, and Littletown Work Together into other languages by providing technical support and formatting.

 Loki reminds us all to take breaks, live in the moment, purr deeply, and connect with those you love.
 It would be a much better world if we all followed his example.

-Piplo's family was seriously affected by hurricanes (see Trinka and Sam and the Rainy Windy Day), tornadoes (see Trinka and Sam and the Swirling, Twirling Wind), displacement, and family conflict that resulted from so much stress.
+Piplo's family was seriously affected by hurricanes (see Trinka and Sam and the Rainy Windy Day), tornadoes (see Trinka and Sam and the Swirling, Twirling Wind), COVID-19, displacement, and family conflict that resulted from so much stress.
 Given all these stressors, our family often wondered what became of poor Piplo.
 We are happy to share that with the support of family, friends, and community (and a lovely trauma-informed therapist), Piplo has grown to be a strong, creative, funny, and loving mouse who serves as an inspirational character for Piplo Productions.
 Piplo reminds us to both acknowledge stressful and traumatic events and their impact on development and relationships and remember that we are not defined by them.

 Contact Us at email@example.com